andgineer/redis-redirect/README.md

 So you better use this fixed DNS name, but it cannot process requests and will redirect you to the work node.

-And for the third case you could use my wrapper to automatically switch between REDIS nodes (shards of you REDIS data).
+For the third case you could use the wrapper to automatically switch between REDIS nodes (shards of you REDIS data).

+# Installation

+        pip install redis-redirect

+# Usage

+        import redis_redirect

+        redis = redis_redirect.Redis(host='my-redis.com', port=6379, db=0)
+        redis.set('foo', 'bar')

+# How it works

+If no `MOVED` exception happened, the wrapper transparent and change nothing, just pass all the requests to the internal wrapped Redis.

-My wrapper catch the "MOVED" exception and change REDIS address according to the address in the exception.
+If the wrapped Redis redirect to another host, the wrapper will catch the `MOVED` exception and change wrapped Redis address according to the address in the `MOVED` exception.

-It just proxy all the REDIS methods.
-In this early version it is doing that dynamically, so code autocomplete won't work, sorry.
+Next the wrapper automatically repeat the same request now with wrapped Redis pointing to the new host.

+After the redirect and changing wrapped Redis, the wrapper will be transparent again and won't affect the performance.